-2. Targets and actions to help your child progress and remove barriers to learning will be identified and recorded by the school in a SEN Support Plan.
-This will take into account your child's strengths as well as areas of difficulty.
+can raise concerns with the class teacher/ SENCO.
+Following discussions, further not making progress the class teacher/ well as areas of difficulty.
 Through discussions with parents and carers it will also identify ways in which you can help your child at home.
 The SEN Support Plan will form the basis of regular formal and informal reviews.
 Your child's views about their learning and progress will be sought to contribute to the plan.